Revision Responsibility: |

 Campus Police officers are required to maintain Peace Officer Standards and Training (POST) certification.
 The college employs both full-time, regular part-time and temporary part-time Campus Police officers to provide police services to the college.
 Certified Campus Police officers are commissioned by the president of the college and have full arrest and investigative powers on all properties of Walters State.

-In addition, uncertified campus safety officers assist the department in performing patrols, safety checks, and other projects as assigned.
-Campus Police and safety officers report directly to the director of Campus Police and Emergency Preparedness.
-The director of Campus Police and Emergency Preparedness reports, directly to the vice president for Business & Finance.
-However, director of Campus Police and Emergency Preparedness, also works closely with the president, vice president for Student Services, the vice president for Academic Affairs, and campus deans and other faculty and staff when police investigations or actions are warranted.
+Campus Police Officers report directly to the Chief of Campus Police.
+The Chief of Campus Police reports directly to the Director of Campus Police and the Vice President for Business & Finance.
+However, the Chief of Campus Police also works closely with the president, vice president for Student Services, the vice president for Academic Affairs, and campus deans and other faculty and staff when police investigations or other actions are warranted.

 LAW ENFORCEMENT ON CAMPUS